LeQuangHuy-1809/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 - Do not disable [validateRequest](http://www.asp.net/whitepapers/request-validation) in the `web.config` or the page setup.
 This value enables limited XSS protection in ASP.NET and should be left intact as it provides partial prevention of Cross Site Scripting.
 Complete request validation is recommended in addition to the built-in protections.
 - The 4.5 version of the .NET Frameworks includes the [AntiXssEncoder](https://docs.microsoft.com/en-us/dotnet/api/system.web.security.antixss.antixssencoder?view=netframework-4.7.2) library, which has a comprehensive input encoding library for the prevention of XSS.
 Use it.
 - List allowable values anytime user input is accepted.
-- Validate the URI format using [Uri.IsWellFormedUriString](https://docs.microsoft.com/en-us/dotnet/api/system.uri.iswellformeduristring).
+- Validate the format of URIs using [Uri.IsWellFormedUriString](https://docs.microsoft.com/en-us/dotnet/api/system.uri.iswellformeduristring).

 ### Forms authentication